schwiftyos/evolution/proposals/0001-single-dependency-build-directory.md

 Currently:
 - build output is stored in the project's local `.build` directory and only ever accessed by the individual project
 - fetching and compilation of every dependency is required for every Swift project (located in the project's local `.build` directory)
+- recompilation of the project is required when switching from regular builds to a test build

 ## Proposed solution